NextGenCMB/delensalot/README.md

 ## interactive mode

 delensalot supports interactive mode.
-See `first_steps/notebooks/` for or tutorials.
+See `first_steps/notebooks/` for our tutorials.

 ## help